Megan Mullally: Television

 One of Mullally's earliest acting spots was on a McDonald's commercial that also featured John Goodman.
 She made her series debut in 1986 in The Ellen Burstyn Show.
 She subsequently guest-starred on sitcoms such as Seinfeld, Frasier, Wings, Herman's Head, Ned and Stacey, Mad About You, Caroline in the City, 3rd Rock from the Sun and Just Shoot Me!.
 She played a central character in a season-five episode of Murder, She Wrote, "Coal Miner's Slaughter", recalling in 2012, "I hadn't gotten a job for so long, and I was in a complete panic because I didn't know how I was going to pay my rent.
 So I get a call one day from my agent that I'd gotten offered a guest role, and it paid $5,000.
 I literally fell down onto my knees and testified and wept.
 I played some former protégée of Jessica Fletcher.
 It's one of my favorite things I've ever shot."

 In 1989, Mullally tested for the role of Elaine Benes on Seinfeld.
 The role was eventually given to Julia Louis-Dreyfus.
 In 1998, Mullally landed the role of Karen Walker, Grace Adler's abrasive, pill-popping assistant, in the NBC sitcom Will & Grace.
 She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in both 2000 and 2006, and was nominated in 2001, 2002, 2003, 2004, 2005 and again for the revival in 2018.
 She won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series three times, in 2002, 2003 and 2004, and with cast members Eric McCormack, Debra Messing, and Sean Hayes, she shared the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2001.
 She is the first of only two actresses to win a SAG Award three years in a row.
 She was nominated each year from 2000 until 2003 for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.

 In 2005, Mullally saw comedian and actor Bill Hader performing with his Second City class in Los Angeles, and shortly thereafter brought Hader to the attention of Saturday Night Live producer Lorne Michaels.
 Also in 2005, Mullally was awarded the Women in Film Lucy Award in recognition of her "innovation in creative works that have enhanced the perception of women through the medium of television".
+She also appeared in the movie Rebound opposite Martin Lawrence, which received both critical and box office failure.